Liam Fraser: Toronto FC

 He signed with Toronto FC as a homegrown player on January 19, 2018.
 On April 14, 2018, Fraser made his debut for the first team, in a Major League Soccer game against the Colorado Rapids.
 Fraser would have his option for the 2020 season exercised by Toronto, keeping him with the club for 2020.

 On May 3, 2021, Fraser was loaned to fellow MLS side Columbus Crew SC for the remainder of the 2021 season, with Toronto receiving $50,000 of General Allocation Money.

 Deinze

-In January 2022, Fraser joined Belgian First Division B side Deinze on a two and a half-year deal.
+In January 2022, Fraser joined Belgian First Division B side Deinze on a two-and-a-half-year deal.
 He made his debut for the club on February 9 against Westerlo.

+Dallas

+In August 2023, Fraser transferred to Major League Soccer club FC Dallas.
+He made his debut for the club on August 30 against St. Louis City SC, as a substitute for Paxton Pomykal.
+In November 2023 FC Dallas announced they had exercised Fraser's contract option, keeping him at the club.
+Fraser's contract was not renewed at the end of the 2024 season.

+Crawley Town

+On 3 February 2025, Fraser signed for EFL League One club Crawley Town.

+Reading

+On 23 July 2025, Fraser returned to League One following Crawley Town's relegation, joining Reading on a two-year deal.